 Over the years, I've worked my way up to including all 6 films and now utilize a viewing order of 4, 5, 1, 2, 3, 6 which presents the Prequels as a flashback and allows the viewer to not only track Luke's journey but to see the parallels in his father Anakin's journey as well.

 Many of my past students come back to my classroom to express their gratitude and excitement about the future of Star Wars (and also to ask when I'll be showing it again).
 Many of these students were formerly reluctant viewers and it is testament to the story-telling power of George Lucas that they have been "converted" so easily.

 As I continue to share this experience, I'm finding more and more that the Star Wars fan community is an incredibly collaborative and supportive environment.
 I'm honored for the part that I've been able to play in that so far and I eagerly anticipate what the future holds.

-**All information shared with permission.
+**All information and documents/resources shared with permission.